 When fish eggs hatch, the larvae rely on the yolk sac to provide the nutritional needs before they begin feeding.

 Fingerlings are transferred from land-based nurseries to on-growing facilities in the sea.
 This causes increased stress due to pre-shipment handling, shipment and transfer.
 Here, a low cost diet giving optimal growth that also prepares the fish for the rigours of sea rearing is needed.
-Our Perla T range is designed accordingly
+Our Perla T range is designed accordingly.

 Broodstock nutrition has a profound influence on the quantity, quality and performance of the offspring.
 A careful balance of essential nutrients is vital for ensuring brood fish conditioning, optimal sperm and egg development.
 To ensure optimal nutrition for your broodstock, Vitalis PRIMA should be offered from the on-set of vitellogenesis until 1 month after spawning.
-Vitalis REPRO should be offered outside the spawning window in order to maintain optimal condition of the spawning fish.
+Vitalis REPRO should be offered outside the spawning window in order to maintain optimal conditions for the spawning fish.

 Working together to combat the use of antibiotics in aquaculture